 Field trips are off-campus activities that are part of the instructional program.
 Permission slips are required for students to participate in these activities.
 Prentice requires a signed permission slip for each field trip in order for a student to participate.
 Permission slips will be sent to parents prior to each field trip.
-Parents may print an additional copy of the permission slip from the PowerSchool website.
 If the form is not submitted by the due date, the student will not be allowed to participate in the trip(s).
 It is the responsibility of the student and parent, not the teacher or faculty, to return permission slips to the classroom teacher in a timely manner.
+Prentice does its best to cover the cost of field trips and outdoor science camps.
+In certain situations, however, field trips may be associated with an additional cost paid by the parent.